Block pramukh: Departments

 Each department in a panchayat samiti has its own officer, most often these are state government employees acting as extension officers, but occasionally in more revenue-rich panchayat samiti, these may be local employees.
 A government appointed block development officer (BDO) is the supervisor of the extension officers, and executive officer to the panchayat samiti and becomes, in effect, its administrative chief over all operations.

 Functions

 Panchayat Samiti collects all the prospective plans prepared at Gram Panchayat level and processes them for funding and implementation by evaluating them from the angles of financial constraints, social welfare and area development.
-It also identifies and prioritize the issues which needs to be addressed at block level.
+It also identifies and prioritizes the issues which need to be addressed at block level.

 Sources of income

 The income of the panchayat samiti comes from four sources: